nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 6.5.
 Deleting your internship application:

-If you wanted to remove an internship application then this command,<br>
-Deletes the specified internship application from WorkBook.
+If you wanted to remove an internship application then this command deletes the specified internship application from WorkBook.

 Format: `delete INDEX`